sagemathinc/cocalc-doc/source/share.rst

 The main differences are:

-* You can put a URL to any file CoCalc can render or edit, and you'll see it:
+* You can put a URL to any file CoCalc can render or edit in a github repository, and you'll see it:

   * Here's a **markdown file**: https://cocalc.com/github/sagemathinc/cocalc/blob/master/README.md which nbviewer doesn't render (it only renders ipynb).
   * Here's a **whiteboard**: https://cocalc.com/github/williamstein/scratch/blob/main/2022-06-27-ws.board